Disneyland On A Budget: 9 Tips To Save You Money

 • Hotel Snacks

-• If you can, make a stop at local convenience store to buy snacks for the hotel.
+• If you can, make a stop at a local convenience store to buy snacks for the hotel.
 Most hotel gift shops will have outrageous prices for snacks and drinks.

 • Princess dress